 - Have students respond to one another’s FlipGrid posts!

 6. GET ARTSY AND CONCISE WITH ONE PAGERS

-Students tend to love one pagers.
+Students are often drawn to one pagers – digital or print!
 They have just the right amount of creativity and flexibility.
 Plus, they are only one page, which is much less daunting than an essay!
 Of course, one pagers can’t ever replace essays completely, but they can be a breath of fresh air when you want students to analyze a text without creating large stacks of work to assess.

 If you haven’t explored one pagers yet, you’ll notice that students need scaffolding.
 They are often confused when presented with a blank page and vague directions.
 Read more about one pagers, their benefit, and using them as a post-reading activity.
 Here are the scaffolded resources I use for fiction and informational texts.

-Use QR codes as part of a gallery walk.
-They can lead students to videos and articles.
+Use QR codes or educational playlists as part of a gallery walk.
+QR codes or links on a playlist can lead students to videos and articles.
 If your students are reading Romeo and Juliet, for instance, find high-interest videos and articles that feature a variety of opinions about or interpretations of the work.
-Then, have students respond in small groups, in a back-channel chat, on a discussion board, or in a group.
+Then, have students respond in small groups, in a back-channel chat, on a discussion board, or in a breakout group.

 One quick tip for using QR codes!
 Make sure that once you create them, the links won’t expire.
-Some websites, like QR Code Monkey or QR Code Generator, will save your QR files for you to keep them active, but others will not.
+Some websites will save your QR files for you to keep them active, but others will not.
 If you plan to use the activity again in the future, choosing the right QR code generator will save you time.